Should You Exercise When You Have the Flu?

 Prevention

-To avoid catching the flu, think about working out during less popular hours at your gym during flu season and wipe equipment before using (and definitely after), recommends the University of California Irvine.
+To avoid catching the flu, think about working out during less popular hours at your gym during flu season and wipe equipment before using (and definitely after), per the University of California Irvine.

 But don't skip working out, especially during flu season.
-There is a general consensus that regular bouts of up to 45 minutes of moderate intensity exercise is beneficial for immune defense, according to a 2020 article in Exercise Immunology Review.
+Regularly getting up to 45 minutes of moderate intensity exercise supports your immune system, according to a 2020 article in Exercise Immunology Review.

 FAQ